moby/moby/docs/sources/reference/api/registry_index_spec.md

 6.  docker contacts the index to let it know it was removed from the registry, the index removes all records from the database.

-Note

-The Docker client should present an “Are you sure?” prompt to confirm the deletion before starting the process.
-Once it starts it can’t be undone.
+> **Note:** The Docker client should present an “Are you sure?” prompt to confirm
+> the deletion before starting the process.
+Once it starts it can’t be
+> undone.

 #### API (deleting repository foo/bar):